Kamado grilling is a great way to infuse a rich smoky flavor, with natural heat convection that will cook food thoroughly.

 Kamado grills work much like traditional coal ovens.
 For beginners, they can take some getting used to.

 If you’ve just purchased a Kamado grill, or if you’re thinking about buying one soon, one of the first things that come to mind is; what’s the best way to light a kamado grill?

 We’ve broken the process down so that you can get started with the amazing flavor of an authentic Kamado outdoor grill.

 Choose the Right Fuel

-Fill the charcoal tray of your Kamado grill with as much charcoal as you need for the cooking session.
+- Fill your Kamado grill charcoal tray with as much charcoal as you need for the cooking session.
 Don’t overfill, or it will become harder to light and will produce excess heat.

 Kamado cooking isn’t for everyone, but if you want to try something unique, you’ll love this style of outdoor grill.